 It was a regular day at work; nothing seemed unusual about it.
 Then, your boss called you into his office and fired you.
 This left you wondering what you did wrong and if your employer had any legal right to take such action.
 Sound familiar?
 This is a position that quite a few California residents have found themselves facing over the years.

 If your boss fired you for reasons you believe violated your rights as an employee, you may have the right to take legal action against your employer.
-When can and when can’t an employer fire you?

 There are many reasons that an employer can terminate a person’s employment.
 California is what is none as an at-will employment state.
 By definition, this means that your employer can fire you without cause at any time.
 The only time an at-will employee may have legal recourse is if the firing was for reasons deemed illegal.